RyanLJames1997/Credit-Risk-Classification/README.md

         - Total debt
         - Loan status

- - Furthermore, the `loan_status` column will be used as the `target`.
-The target column has 77526 total rows with 75036 labelled as `healthy loans` (0) and 2500 labelled as `high-risk loans`.

- - The remaining columns will be identified as `features` in this supervised `machine_learning` prediction model.
+ - Furthermore, the `loan_status` column will be used as the `target`, and the remaining columns will be identified as `features` in this supervised `machine_learning` prediction model.

 ### Goal

-The overall goal of this analysis is to see if we can predict whether a credit loan is ['healthy'] or ['high-risk'] using the logistic regression method.
+The overall goal of this analysis is to see if we can predict whether a credit loan is `healthy` or `high-risk` using the logistic regression method.

+### Repository Structure

+- The root directory that contains the source code is:

+- The [`Resources`[( directory contains the raw dataset used in the model

 ### Dataset